akrusz/meditation-pal/README.md

 - **audio capture** -- Web Audio API in the browser, shipped as raw PCM to the server
 - **speech recognition** -- openai whisper running locally (the `small` model, ~500mb)
-- **LLM** -- claude via CLIProxyAPI, or ollama, or direct anthropic/openai API
+- **LLM** -- claude via CLIProxyAPI or anthropic API, openrouter (deepseek, kimi, etc.), openai, or local ollama
 - **TTS** -- macos `say` command on mac, browser speechSynthesis on linux. piper-tts is an option if you want better quality server-side audio on linux

 ## facilitation styles